Key Takeaways

 Recreational

-The latest data from the Division of Cannabis Regulation shows that a total of 265 adult use cannabis businesses are licensed under the Cannabis Regulation and Tax Act, including 21 cultivation centers, 63 craft grow licenses, 60 infuser licenses, 84 transporter licenses, 7 testing laboratories and 10 colleges were approved to participate in Community College Cannabis Vocational Training Pilot Program.
-According to the state’s Department of Financial and Professional Regulation (IDFPR), 198 adult-use dispensary licenses have been issued as of December 31, 2023, of which 67 businesses have obtained an operational Adult Use Dispensing Organization license.
+As of June 2025, according to data from the Division of Cannabis Regulation, there was a total of 345 adult use cannabis businesses is licensed under the Cannabis Regulation and Tax Act, including 21 cultivation centers, 87 craft grow licenses, 55 infuser licenses, 164 transporter licenses, 5 testing laboratories and 9 colleges were approved to participate in Community College Cannabis Vocational Training Pilot Program.
+According to the state’s Department of Financial and Professional Regulation (IDFPR), 255 adult-use dispensary licenses have been issued as of June 2025.

-Twelve months of 2023 brought in about $1,960 million including $1,635 million of adult-use cannabis.
-Total monthly adult-use cannabis sales have more than tripled since retail stores opened in January 2020 with $39 million to the average $136 million in 2023, according to the ICROO.
+In 2024 combined cannabis sales surpassed $2 billion, of which over 85% were adult-use cannabis sales – around $1.7 billion.
+Total monthly adult-use cannabis sales have more than tripled since retail stores opened in 2020, from $39 million to an average of $143 million in 2024, according to the ICROO.

 Projections